-The pan-African coding company announced this month they had secured US$40 million in Series C funding from a host of investors in a landmark round, adding to the US$24 million Series B funding round led by the Chan Zuckerberg Initiative in June of last year and previous capital raised.
+The pan-African coding company announced this month they had secured US$40 million in Series C funding from a host of investors in a landmark round.
+This adds to the US$24 million Series B funding round led by the Chan Zuckerberg Initiative in June of last year.

-This advice comes from Seni Sulyman, country director of Andela Nigeria.
-It is worth taking, as Andela this month became one of the most funded African startups ever, to the tune of over US$80 million.
+This advice comes from Seni Sulyman, the country director of Andela Nigeria.
+It is worth taking, as Andela this month became one of the most funded African startups ever.
+The startup has raised capital to the tune of over US$80 million.

-Sulyman said money was not the only consideration, however, and welcomed the arrival on Andela’s board of Pule Taukobong, the founder of CRE Venture Capital, which led the latest round.
+Sulyman said the money was not the only consideration.
+However, he welcomed the arrival on Andela’s board of Pule Taukobong, the founder of CRE Venture Capital, which led the latest round.
 Taukobong, Sulyman said, had been part of the Andela story from the very beginning back in 2014.